felipendc/vicyos-hefftor-polybar/README.md

 In order to use that 'Browser Icon' on the Polybar, don't forget to install 'Chromium'.<br />

+If you are using any Distro based on Arch Linux use, this command:<br />
 <pre>trizen -S chromium</pre>

+##

+If you are using any Distro based on Ubuntu Linux, use this command:<br />
+<pre>sudo apt-get install chromium-browser</pre>

+##

+If you are using any Distro based on Fedora Linux, use this command:<br />
+<pre>sudo dnf install chromium</pre>

 ![Demo](https://i.imgur.com/RAdf6lZ.jpg)